 To reduce your disability rating, the VA must have specific evidence that your condition has improved.
 The responsibility of proof is on the VA.
 However, it’s important to be diligent in protecting your rating.
 It’s important never to miss a reexamination appointment because the VA can reduce or terminate your rating without warning because of this.

-When your service-connected disability has worsened and you want to request a rating increase, contact Cuddigan Law at (402) 933-5405.
+When your service-connected disability has worsened and you want to request a rating increase, contact the VA disability lawyers at Cuddigan Law at (402) 933-5405.
 We can help you with your request to ensure you get the fairest possible rating.
-Call us to schedule a consultation to discuss your specific situation.
+Call us to schedule a free case evaluation to discuss your specific situation.